 - a.
 The type, frequency, and duration of authorized services must be included in the Wraparound Plan. - b.
-Child and Youth Mentorship includes implementation of therapeutic and/or behavioral support plans, building life skills, providing guidance to the Client with self-care, learning self-advocacy, and protective oversight. - c.
-Services may be provided in the Client's home or in community, as provided in the Wraparound Transition Plan. - 5.
+In-home support services includes implementation of therapeutic and/or behavioral support plans, building life skills, providing guidance to the Client with self-care, learning self-advocacy, and protective oversight.

+- c.
+Services may be provided in the Client's home or in community, as provided in the Wraparound Transition Plan. - d.
+In-Home Support services are provided after the Client's has transitioned to the family home from out-of-home placement. - 5.
 Follow-up services are authorized and may include: - a.
 Evaluation to ensure the Wraparound Transition Plan is effective in the Client achieving and maintaining stabilization in the Family home. - b.
 Evaluation of the Wraparound Transition plan to occur at a frequency determined by the Client's needs and includes but is not limited to, visits to the Client's home, review of documentation, and coordination with other professionals and/or members of the Wraparound Transition Support Team to determine progress. - c.
 Reviews of the Client's stability and monitoring of Predictive Risk Factors that could indicate a return to Crisis. - d.
 Revision of the Wraparound Plan as needed to avert a Crisis or Crisis escalation. - e.
 Ensuring that follow-up appointments are made and kept. - 6.
 The Wraparound Facilitator is responsible for the development and implementation of the Wraparound Plan and follow-up services.
 The Wraparound Plan is guided and supported by the Client, their family, and their Wraparound Transition Team. - 7.
 All service providers and supports on the Wraparound Transition Team must adhere to the Wraparound Transition Plan. - 8.
-Revision of strategies should be a continuous process by the Wraparound Transition Team in collaboration with the Client, until stabilization is achieved and there is no longer a need for Transition Support Services. - On-going evaluation after completion of the Wraparound Transition Plan may be provided based on individual needs to support the Client and their family in connecting to any additional resources needed to prevent future Crisis or out of home placement.
+Revision of strategies should be a continuous process by the Wraparound Transition Team in collaboration with the Client, until stabilization is achieved and there is no longer a need for Transition Support Services. - 9.
+On-going evaluation after completion of the Wraparound Transition Plan may be provided based on individual needs to support the Client and their family in connecting to any additional resources needed to prevent future Crisis or out of home placement.